50 Quick and Simple Chicken Recipes

 Love chicken but tired of the same old recipes?
 We’ve gathered some of the cheapest, most convenient, and tastiest chicken recipes that can be made with a slow cooker, in the oven, or on the stove.
-There’s enough variety in these 50 dishes to incorporate chicken into meals every week and still keep the entire family happy.
+There’s enough variety in these 50 dishes to incorporate chicken into the weekly menu and still keep the family from groaning, "Chicken again?"

 This barbecue chicken dish is an inexpensive way to deliver satisfying party food for a crowd.
 A slow cooker does all the work -- just add the ingredients, press a button, and wait.
 While this recipe calls for breasts, thighs work just as well, cost less, and add more flavor.

 Cooks can use bone-in or boneless chicken for this crowd-pleasing recipe, but it’s important that the pieces still have their skin.The additional step of searing the chicken, skin side down, in a stovetop pan before cooking develops a deeper flavor.

 The base of the sauce in this Indian restaurant favorite is made from household staples such as tomato paste, crushed tomatoes, garlic, and onion.
 The only specialty ingredient is garam masala, which is easily found at most grocery stores.
 A slow cooker is used to make this inexpensive classic.

 Recipe: Real Simple